Top Banks in Lebanon

 Total assets: LBP 19.17 trillion (2016)

 Founded in 1961, Credit Libanais engages in retail banking, corporate banking, and electronic banking services in Lebanon.
 The bank is one of the pioneers in Lebanese banking technology, launching ATM services, payment platforms, POS technologies, and internet banking innovations.
 The group’s network comprises 77 branches, 95 ATMs, and 10,329 POS terminals.
-In addition to Lebanon, it is also present in Bahrain, Cyprus, Iraq, Senegal, and Canada.
+In addition to its banks in Lebanon, it is also present in Bahrain, Cyprus, Iraq, Senegal, and Canada.

 Revenue: LBP 853 billion (2016)